-For students with an Education, Health, and Care Plan there will be an annual review of the provision made for the student, which will enable an evaluation of the effectiveness of the special provision.
+For students with or without a statement of special educational needs / Education, Health and Care Plan there will be an annual review of the provision made for the student, which will enable an evaluation of the effectiveness of the special provision.
+The collation of all annual review evaluations of effectiveness will be reported to the governing body.

 The effectiveness of provision is monitored as part of the whole school approach to monitoring the quality of learning and teaching and the on-going departmental review process.
 This starts with class teachers monitoring the effectiveness of their teaching through the marking of students work and is overseen and supported by Heads of Faculty.
-The Senior Leadership Team and the SEND Interventions beyond the classroom are overseen by the SEND-Department.
+The Senior Leadership Team and the SEN Interventions beyond the classroom are overseen by the SEN-Department.
 Base line assessments of all students are taken using a variety of assessment tools and are used to track progress towards objectives and help to evaluate the effectiveness of interventions.
+The more holistic Boxall profile is used to monitor the effectiveness of interventions targets at social and emotional aspects of learning.